 Satisfactory Academic Progress Policy

 The university's SAP policy includes both qualitative and quantitative measures.
 Failure to meet any one of the criteria will result in the cancellation of the student's financial aid award for current and/or future semesters, depending upon the time of the review.
 For example, the timeframe between when the spring term grades are available and the start of the summer term is only a few days.
-However, if students are not meeting SAP at the end of the spring term, they will be ineligible for financial aid for the summer term, regardless if they already have a financial aid award and are enrolled/attending classes.
+However, if students are not meeting SAP at the end of the spring term, they will be ineligible for financial aid for the summer term, regardless of whether they already have a financial aid award and are enrolled/attending classes.
 Please be aware, once enrolled for a term students accept responsibility for any bill assessed regardless of their financial aid status.
 Students not meeting the SAP requirements will be notified accordingly via their UIC email address as soon as possible.

 All periods of a student's enrollment, whether or not the student received aid, are included in the SAP review.
 In addition, all credit hours transferred to UIC for the current enrollment level are included and counted towards a student's maximum time frame, ratio, and are reflected in the student's cumulative grade point average (GPA).
 Please note, this is only the case if a GPA was able to be determined based upon the transcript(s) provided to the Office of Admission and Records (OAR).